shorn/zinc/aws-infra/lambda/doc/cognito-github.md

 * it only supports public github, not enterprise
-* id_token is signed with HS256 (symmetric signing based on the shared client_secret configured in the Cognito USerPool) instead of RS256 (asymmetric signing, using JWKS certificate standard)
+* id_token is signed with HS256 (symmetric signing based on the shared client_secret configured in the Cognito USerPool) instead of RS256 (asymmetric signing, using certificates published via JWKS standard)
 * supports only the OIDC attributes that Zinc needs, not the full standard set

 The Lamba implementation is in